...

 And when you drop by, spend some time relaxing at their café!
 Their Takayama Mont Blanc (高山モンブラン) is a must-try if you eat eggs (‘ω’)ノ.

-On the top, there is a layer of chestnut paste, then three different layers of various flavored cream with a pie crust at the bottom.
+On top, there is a layer of chestnut paste, followed by three different layers of various flavoured cream, with a pie crust at the bottom.

 Although this dessert set is not cheap (1,210 yen), it is definitely worthwhile to give it a try.
 You might discover a whole new world of taste when you add the sea salt that comes with the set (*´ω`).